 Students interested in a thesis option may register for a maximum of 6 credit hours of SPAN 68199.

 - Students in the Applied Linguistics and Pedagogy concentration must successfully complete a final project, a portfolio or a comprehensive examination.
-In addition, students complete an exit oral interview and an exit essay examination in Spanish.
-Students are encouraged to enroll in study-abroad programs (maximum 6 credit hours) and in specialized workshops in advanced language or pedagogy (maximum 4 credit hours).
+Students are encouraged to enroll in study abroad programs (maximum 6 credit hours) and in specialized workshops in advanced language or pedagogy (maximum 4 credit hours).
 Departmental permission must be obtained before enrolling in such programs.

-- Students in the Literature concentration must successfully complete a comprehensive examination.
-Students who anticipate enrolling in a doctorate elsewhere after completing the M.A. degree are urged to write a thesis.
-Students who write a thesis must successfully pass a modified comprehensive examination.
+- Students who anticipate enrolling in a doctorate elsewhere after completing the M.A. degree are urged to write a thesis.
+Students who write a thesis must successfully pass a comprehensive examination.